 Today I am going to share a delicious, simple, gluten free corn bread recipe with you.
 The taste and texture of this bread reminds me of the corn bread that my mother and my aunt make with only 3 ingredients: roasted corn flour, water and salt.
 They make it in a pan on the stove and use a little bit of oil to cover the pan so that the bread does not stick.
 That bread goes very well especially with fried European anchovy.
 This bread, in this recipe, is made in the oven and has quite many ingredients than my mother’s, but it somehow tastes similar.

 Apart from blogging, I do catering, organise food related events like special brunches, workshops and courses, and I design products related to food.
-If you have any questions, want to order something, or if you just want to say hi, send an email to email@example.com, or visit my company website, Studio Oguz.
+If you have any questions, want to order something, or if you just want to say hi, send an email to firstname.lastname@example.org, or visit my company website, Studio Oguz.
+IMPORTANT NOTE: I don’t promote products, I don’t allow ads and I don’t allow guest blog posts, so please do not contact me about those.
 Looking forward to hearing from you!

 I’m not going to lie, I love baking, I love what measuring each ingredient carefully, I love learning about what happens inside the oven, the science behind baking..
 That’s why I don’t think I will ever be a raw-only person.
 But I like trying new tastes every now and then, and this time I tried a 3-layers lingonberry raw cake, inspired by Pim Pauline’s recipe.
 I must say, though, making a raw cake in Finland needs a nice, large budget – there’s generally a big amount of nut varieties in raw cake recipes and they are really expensive here… (But then again, what is NOT expensive?!)
 And I decided to put the recipe now, as it looks, and with berries and cinnamon it tastes, like Christmas!